Your first lead gen campaign

 Your contacts and pipeline

-Every profile your agent visits is saved as a contact automatically.
+Every person your agent reviews is saved as a contact automatically.
 Contacts flow through stages:

 New - just discovered, not yet evaluated